sanhozay/CLGen/README.md

     project("My Checklists" {
         author("Richard Senior");
+        wrapper(false);
     }

-The project definition can omit the author definition:
+The project definition can omit the author and wrapper definitions:

     project("My Checklists");

-Therafter, global aliases and item definitions must come before checklist definitions.
+The default for the wrapper is false, which means CLGen will create a single XML file containing all your checklists.
+If you prefer multiple XML files, one for each checklist, set wrapper to true, e.g.

+    project("My Checklists")
+        wrapper(true);

+Therafter, global declarations, items and checklists can appear in any order but declarations must be made before they are used in an item.
+You can put your checklists above your items or below, it doesn't matter.

-Globals can appear anywhere outside an item definition and must be defined before they are used.
-It usually makes sense to define globals near the top of the file, after the project definition but before any item declarations.
+Globals can appear anywhere outside an item definition.
+It usually makes sense to define globals near the top of the file, before any item declarations.
 Use of upper case for global names is recommended, but not mandatory.

+    checklist("Before Starting Engines") {
+        ...
+    }

     AUTO = "sim/checklists/auto/active";